Death toll rises from Helene while supplies are rushed to North Carolina and Florida digs out

 There have been hundreds of water rescues, including in rural Unicoi County in East Tennessee, where dozens of patients and staff were plucked by helicopter from a hospital rooftop Friday.

-Several million were still without power Sunday afternoon.
-South Carolina Gov. Henry McMaster asked for patience as crews dealt with widespread snapped power poles.
+More than 2 million homeowners and other utility customers were still without power Sunday night.
+South Carolina had the most outages and Gov. Henry McMaster asked for patience as crews dealt with widespread snapped power poles.

 “We want people to remain calm.
 Help is on the way, it is just going to take time,” McMaster told reporters outside the airport in Aiken County.